What to Do After a Car Crash

 If you do have a case, we work on a contingency fee basis.
 This means that you do not have out-of-pocket attorneys fees.
 We do not get paid unless you receive a settlement or verdict on your case.

-About San Jose Car Accident Lawyer Braid Pezzaglia
+About San Jose Car Accident Attorney Braid Pezzaglia

-Personal injury attorney Braid Pezzaglia has more than 20 years of experience fighting for accident victims in San Jose and Santa Clara County.
-Call us at (408) 650-8955 or contact us online and let’s discuss the circumstances surrounding your accident.
+San Jose auto accident lawyer Braid Pezzaglia has more than 20 years of experience fighting for accident victims in San Jose and Santa Clara County.
+Call us at (408) 650-8955 or contact us online.
+Let’s discuss the circumstances surrounding your accident.
 We can answer any questions you may have about your accident.
 Then, we can help you determine your best legal options and next steps.